ConocoPhillips

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the provided analysis, here is a 12-month outlook for ConocoPhillips (COP):
+Based on a comprehensive analysis, here is the 12-month outlook for ConocoPhillips (COP):

 12-Month Outlook for ConocoPhillips (COP)